Planning a visit to Rome’s Colosseum in 2026?

 Are there combination tickets for multiple Rome attractions?

 Yes.
-Some tickets and passes combine the Colosseum with the Roman Forum, Palatine Hill, Vatican, or other Rome attractions.
+Some tickets and passes combine the Colosseum with the Roman Forum, Palatine Hill, Vatican-area sights, or other Rome attractions.
+Combined products can be useful, but only when each included site, entrance type, time slot, and access area is clearly listed.

 Compare Rome combination tickets.